May 8, 2025

 • Build connections with reps supporting the highest volume of active opportunities

-• Increase the odds of field support by being top-of-mind — and top-of-pipeline
+• Secure better field support by being top-of-mind — and top-of-pipeline

 This isn’t about pushing more deals for the sake of it.
-It’s about creating more surface area for collaboration — and doing it in a way that’s efficient, trackable, and scalable.
+It’s about creating more surface area for hyperscaler collaboration, in a way that’s efficient, trackable, and scalable.

 3. They sell with the marketplace in mind from day one